aliapirruccello/digital-garden/README.md

 # Optimizations

-When I improve this project, I want to be able to include pictures with the formula cards.
+When I improve this project, I want to be able to include pictures with the blog posts.

 # Lessons Learned